taijiji/Kubernetes-memo/LF258training.md

         - It's embedded with the Docker Engine.
     - Apache Mesos
         - DataCenter scheduler.
+        - it builds Multi-level shedurler
         - it can run containers throuch the use of Marathon frameworks
+        - it aims to better use a datacenter cluster.
     - Nomad
         - HashiCorp product. the makers of Vagrant and Consul.
         - Managing Containerized application